KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/noelle’s-skill-hit-activates-healing)

 **Finding:**
-The initial hit of Noelle's skill can trigger her healing.
+The initial hit of Noelle's Skill can trigger her healing.

 **Evidence:**
 [YouTube](https://youtu.be/_Ma8ai-yFYs)

 **Significance:**
-Clarification on in-game skill description—Breastplate's description says that Normal and Charged Attacks can activate healing, but the initial skill hit can as well.
+Clarification on in-game Skill description—Breastplate's description says that Normal and Charged Attacks can activate healing, but the initial Skill hit can as well.

 ## Burst Mechanics

-### How does Noelle’s Elemental burst interact with temporary defence buffs?
+### How does Noelle’s Elemental Burst interact with temporary defence buffs?

 **By:** JonahFarc\#7056 and Midori\#2173